Civil Liberties for Urban Believers v. City of Chicago

 Many Chicago churches are stuck between a rock and a hard place.
 Or rather, between a zoning official and a small space.

 Chicago zoning law allows churches in residential areas, but churches and other houses of worship are allowed in business and commercial zones only if they are granted a special use permit, requiring that they go through a complicated and prohibitively costly process.
-Moreover, such permits are often denied because of the opposition of the local alderman or other political factors.
+Yet such permits are often denied because of the opposition of the local alderman or other political factors.
 And many churches argue that it is “almost impossible to find a parcel of vacant land large enough to build a church in a residential zone” in the city today.

 “The forty (40) churches in C.L.U.B. and certainly people of all faiths throughout Chicago are outraged by the majority opinion which neuters the Religious Land Use and Institutionalized Persons Act passed unanimously by Congress in 2000.
 Also alarming is the Court’s conclusion that Chicago’s religious assemblies have no free speech protection from zoning laws.
 The majority opinion would apparently extend free speech protection to religious assemblies only if they allowed live nude dancing.
 The freedoms of speech, religion and assembly of all Chicagoans have all been trumped by aldermanic discretion.”